microbus-io/fabric/docs/dogma/topology.md

 [Integration tests](../blocks/integration-testing.md) typically include only the subset of the microservices that are a dependency of the microservice under test.

-In this diagram microservice under test H is bundled along with 4 other microservices it depends on.
-All 5 microservices communicate via a single NATS cluster with one node.
+In this diagram, microservice under test `H` is bundled along with only the 4 other downstream microservices that it depends on.
+All 5 microservices communicate via a single NATS node.

 <img src="./topology-2.drawio.svg">
 <p>